snighdhasarali/humanoid_satoshi/README.md

-# humanoid_satoshi
+humanoid_satoshi
 Humanoid Control in PyBullet — Impedance, Admittance, IK, and HJB-Based Control

-This project implements full-body humanoid control in PyBullet using multiple control strategies including impedance control, admittance control, inverse-kinematics–style arm motions, and an HJB-inspired optimal balance method.
+This project implements full-body humanoid control in PyBullet using several control strategies, including impedance control, admittance control, procedural IK-style arm motions, and an HJB-inspired optimal balance method.
-The humanoid is simulated as a floating-base URDF model with active joint-torque control.
+The humanoid model is simulated as a floating-base URDF system with joint-torque actuation.

 Overview

-The objective of this project is to demonstrate fundamental and advanced control laws on a simulated humanoid model.
+The objective of this project is to demonstrate both fundamental and advanced humanoid control laws in a physics simulation environment.
-The controller executes:
+The controller performs the following:

 Standing balance control

 Walking gait generation

-Admittance response to virtual external forces
+Admittance-based reaction to virtual external forces

-Procedural IK-style arm movements
+Procedural inverse-kinematics–style arm motion

-HJB-inspired optimal balance computation
+HJB-inspired optimal balance control

-All demonstrations run sequentially and automatically.
+All demonstrations run sequentially.

-Control Theory Used
+Control Theory

-Below is a concise description of the control equations implemented in the simulation.
+Below are the main control equations implemented in the system.

-1. Impedance Control (Spring–Damper Model)
+1. Impedance Control (PD Model)

-Joint torques are computed using a proportional–derivative (PD) law:
+Joint torques are computed using a spring–damper formulation:

 𝜏
 𝑖